yokolet/new-note/algo/design/2022-10-17-logger-rate-limiter.md

 - Design
 date: 2022-10-17 14:49 +0900
 ---
-## Introduction
-This logger problem is given the integer timestamp.
-We don't need a specific effort about the timestamp.
-How to keep the log needs a bit of idea.
-The problem asks unique messaged based timestamp management.
-Based on that, the solution here saves it in a hash table with the message as a key.

 ## Problem Description
 > Design a logger system that receives a stream of messages along with their timestamps.
 Each unique message